jlmelville/rnndescent/cran-comments.md

 ## New Patch Release

-This is a new patch release to fix a bug.
+This is a new patch release to support an upcoming release of 'dqrng' which is a dependency of this package.
+This is required to prevent 'rnndescent' breaking when the new release of 'dqrng' is submitted to CRAN.

+## Recent Resubmission

+The previous release of 'rnndescent' was submitted to CRAN in March.
+I am aware of the policy against frequent submission to CRAN.
+This current submission is purely to support the release of 'dqrng'.

 ## Test environments

+* Fedora Linux 38, R-devel, GCC, gfortran, valgrind (via rhub)
+* local ubuntu 23.04 R 4.3.1
 * ubuntu 22.04 (on github actions), R 4.2.3, R 4.3.3, devel
-* local ubuntu 23.04 R 4.3.1
-* Debian Linux, R-devel, GCC ASAN/UBSAN (via rhub)
-* Debian Linux, R-release, GCC (via rhub)
-* Ubuntu Linux 20.04.1 LTS, R-release, GCC (via rhub)
-* Fedora Linux, R-devel, clang, gfortran (via rhub)
 * Windows Server 2012 (on appveyor) R 4.3.3
 * Windows Server 2022 (on github actions), R 4.2.3, R 4.3.3
-* Windows Server 2022, R-devel, 64 bit (via rhub)
 * local Windows 11 build, R 4.3.3
 * win-builder (devel)
 * mac OS X Monterey (on github actions) R 4.3.3